conor-99/HackTrinity19Writeups/README.md

 #### Solution:

-If we open the file in Vim we can see a number of suspicious looking characters:
+If we open the file in a text editor we can see a number of suspicious looking characters:

 `img here`